-If, during your junior year, you have maintained an acceptable GPA and attendance record, you may qualify for an early-placement work option during your senior year.
+If you have maintained an acceptable GPA and attendance record during your junior year, you may qualify for an early-placement work option during your senior year.

 Placed in a job through this program, you will have the chance to practice the skills you have learned during your first year of study.
-Depending on your ability and interest, you might work as an electronics sales clerk or as a computer technician assistant.
+Depending on your ability and interest, you might work at a wildlife refuge, a city park, a retail sporting goods or hunting outfitter, or for the Ohio DNR, in some capacity.
 This work experience will compose a large part of your final lab grade.
-Not only will you receive program credit, but you will also have the opportunity to build employability skills, garner trust and a positive work reference from your employer.
+Not only will you receive program credit, but you will also have the opportunity to build employability skills, and garner trust and a positive work reference from your employer.

-As a student in the program, you will also have the chance to join and participate in SkillsUSA – the student association for several career-technical programs at the Career Center.
-This involvement will give you an opportunity to improve your leadership and interpersonal skills and to compete in local, regional, state and national skills contests.
+All students in the Natural Reources program participate in the Future Farmers of America (FFA) club.
+Involvement in FFA will give you an opportunity to improve your leadership and interpersonal skills and to compete in local, regional, state, and national skills contests.

 Click Document(s) Below For Materials & Supplies List

 COSHOCTON COUNTY CAREER CENTER

 The Coshocton County Career Center does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.

 The following person(s) have been designated to handle inquiries regarding the non-discrimination policies:

 Eddie Dovenbarger, Principal, 23640 Airport Road, Coshocton, OH 43812,